chef/chef-oss-practices/contributors/guide/pull-requests.md

    * Ping the assignee in [Slack](http://slack.habitat.sh).
 Remember that a person's GitHub username might not be the same as their Slack username.

-   * Ping the assignee by email (many of us have publicly available email addresses).
+   * Ping the assignee by email.
+Many of us have publicly available email addresses.

-   * If you're a member of the organization ping the [team](https://github.com/orgs/chef/teams) (via @team-name) that works in the area you're submitting code.
+   * If you're a member of the organization, ping the [team](https://github.com/orgs/chef/teams) (via @team-name) that works in the area you're submitting code.

-   * If you have fixed all the issues from a review, and you haven't heard back, you should ping the assignee on the comment stream with a "please take another look" (`PTAL`) or similar comment indicating that you are ready for another review.
+   * If you have fixed all the issues from a review, and you haven't heard back, you should ping the assignee on the comment stream with a "please take another look" (`PTAL`), or similar comment indicating that you are ready for another review.

 Read on to learn more about how to get faster reviews by following best practices.